 You may also choose to fill areas of expertise and supplement full-time employee knowledge with external resources.
 This is particularly beneficial with training your team, if for instance, your resources do not have the same level of expertise.
 You can partner with an external resource to provide sufficient face-to-face training that your team may need to get them up to speed with the changes and how best to enable the maximum adoption and usage of the associated new ways of working.
 External resources can also offer additional knowledge to your employees and provide effective coaching and strategic advice.

-A useful way to share success stories and ensure all employees are on board with the changes being made and impacting their daily work routine is networking and discussions.
-This method is a great way to inform individuals on exactly what is changing and happening throughout the organisation, and can be one-on-one or in a group setting.
-Meetings are a fantastic opportunity for your team to gather offering a secure space to share experiences, fears and concerns that may be causing problems for them, this also provides a forum for the change practitioner to uncover specific challenges preventing adoption and ensure they are providing the correct support for them to be overcome.
+A useful way to share success stories and ensure all employees are on board with the changes being made that might be impacting their daily work routine is networking and having team discussions.
+This method is a great way to inform individuals on exactly what is happening throughout the organisation.
+Group or one-to-one meetings provide a fantastic opportunity for your team to gather in a secure space and share their experiences, fears and concerns about the upcoming change projects or transitions.
+This also provides a forum for the change practitioner to uncover specific challenges preventing change adoption and ensure they are providing the correct support for them to be overcome.

 Are you ready to progress your change management career?

 Are you responsible for managing change projects or building change management competency within your company?
 Our three day virtual Prosci Certified Change Management Practitioner course provides participants with a clear methodology and toolkit for managing change.